huzaifawaqar77/puppeteer/ENVIRONMENT_SETUP_GUIDE.md

 Your application is now properly configured for multi-environment deployment.
 All hardcoded environment-specific values have been:

-- ✅ Identified through comprehensive audit
+- âœ… Identified through comprehensive audit
-- ✅ Migrated to environment variables
+- âœ… Migrated to environment variables
-- ✅ Documented with comprehensive guides
+- âœ… Documented with comprehensive guides
-- ✅ Verified to work correctly
+- âœ… Verified to work correctly

 The application is ready for deployment to any environment with proper configuration management.